-Discussion
+4. Discussion

-The importance of acquired immunity and neutralizing antibodies against SARS-CoV-2 has become a frequently discussed topic not only in the scientific community but also in the public debate among the general public and policy makers.
-Although the link between the detection of NAbs and the presence of protective immunity has not yet been finally established, NAbs are already of great interest in confirming the efficacy of potential vaccines and in the selection of convalescent plasma donors.
-In this study we investigated two commercially available sELISA kits specifically designed to detect SARS-CoV-2 NAbs and compared their results with NAbs titers obtained by NT.
+The importance of acquired immunity and neutralising antibodies against SARS-CoV-2 has become a frequently discussed topic not only in the scientific community but also in the public debate among the general public and policy makers.
+Although the link between the detection of NAbs and the presence of protective immunity has not yet been finally established, NAbs are already of great interest in confirming the efficacy of potential vaccines and in the selection of convalescent plasma donors for antibody therapy.
+In this study we investigated two commercially available sELISA kits specifically designed to detect SARS-CoV-2 NAbs and compared their results with NAbs titres obtained by NT.

 The data presented here initially confirmed that NAbs are not detectable in all patients who test positive for SARS-CoV-2 Abs in conventional antibody ELISA.
 We examined 230 samples that had previously tested positive for Abs in a commercial IgG ELISA (Euroimmun, Lübeck, Germany).
-However, only 68.7% (158/230) of these IgG positive samples were also positive in NT.
-This result differs from the results of a recently published study by GeurtsvanKessel et. al., in which the specificity of the Euroimmun IgG ELISA was reported to be 97-100% [10].
-Assay performance was also determined by comparing the test result with NAbs titers.
-However, titers were measured by PRNT50 and were considered positive already at PRNT >20.
+However, only 68.7 % (158/230) of these IgG positive samples were also positive in the NT.
+This result is in line with a study published by Jääskeläinen et al. (Jääskeläinen et al., 2020) but differs from the results of a recently published study by Geurts van Kessel et al., in which the specificity of the Euroimmun IgG ELISA was reported to be 97-100 % (GeurtsvanKessel et al., 2020).
+In this study, assay performance was also determined by comparing the test result with NAbs titres.
+However, titres were measured by PRNT50 and were considered positive already at PRNT > 20.
 However, the use of such low cut-off values leads to a considerable increase in the variability of the results and to a significant reduction in the specificity of the PRNT.
-Stricter PRNT90 or micro-neutralization test titers are much more specific by reducing background serum cross reactivities.
+Stricter PRNT90 or micro-neutralisation test titres are much more specific by reducing background serum cross reactivities.
 They are therefore more suitable for evaluating test systems to be used in epidemiological studies, for diagnostic purposes or for selecting therapeutic convalescent plasma donors.